Deposited millions of years ago, borates are crystallised salts that contain boron.

 Rio Tinto Boron

-Borates also have a variety of industrial uses.
+Borates have a variety of industrial uses.
 For example, boron is a micronutrient essential to plant growth.
-Our boron contains calcium-free sodium borates, which are optimal for agricultural use.
-We refine our borate minerals into boron-rich micronutrient products that help farmers, around the world, grow better crops in greater quantities.
+The boron we mine is a low calcium, sodium borate, which is optimal for agricultural use.
+We refine our borate minerals into boron-rich micronutrient fertilisers that help farmers, around the world, grow better crops in greater quantities.

-Some of the many uses of boron include: glass, fibreglass, flame-retardants, ceramics, detergents, wood protection, fertilisers, pesticides.
+Some of the many uses of boron include: glass, fibreglass, flame-retardants, ceramics, industrial detergents, wood protection, pesticides, fertilisers, and batteries and capacitors.

 It is the fifth element in the periodic table.